Do you constantly struggle to get rid of fear and anxiety? You’re not alone!

 I always do this when I don’t want to focus constantly on my never ending problems.

-When I feel unhappy or anxious, I usually put on a funny movie, watch a TV show, read some funny cartoons, call a friend who makes me laugh, or listen to uplifting music.
+When I feel unhappy or anxious, I usually put on a funny movie, watch a TV show, read some comic books, call a friend who makes me laugh, or listen to uplifting music.

 If you want to instantly get rid of fear and anxiety, fill your life with things that uplift you.